-П. Valuation of investment properties and assets held for sale
+I. Valuation of investment properties and assets held for sale

-The Group's investment properties and assets held for sale amounting to S\$45,218,000 and S\$13,787,000 respectively, are stated at their estimated fair value.
+The Group's investment properties and assets held for sale amounting to \$\$29,746,000 and \$\$19,755,000 respectively, are stated at their estimated fair value.

-The fair values of the Group's investment properties located in Singapore and Australia and assets held for sale located in the People's Republic of China ("PRC") and Australia are determined on the basis of valuations carried out at year end by independent professional valuers having appropriate recognised professional qualifications and recent experience in the location and category of the properties being valued.
+The fair values of the Group's investment properties located in Singapore and assets held for sale located in Australia are determined on the basis of valuations carried out at year end by independent professional valuers having appropriate recognised professional qualifications and recent experience in the location and category of the properties being valued.
 The fair values are determined based on an open market basis by making reference to the recent transactions of similar properties in similar location and condition under the prevailing market conditions.